vishalbelsare/parlant/README.md

 ### 3. Fastest path from business expert to agent behavior

 Parlant is designed so that those responsible for the agent's conversational experience can shape its behavior directly in a rapid feedback cycle that engineers can support.
-We focused on a design that lets you express instructions as directly as possible, without any manual rewiring of graphs or model fine-tuning, ensuring that valuable engineering time is only needed for deeper structural changes, not minor behavior adjustments.
+Parlant seeks to enable you to express and apply new instructions as directly as possible, without manual rewiring of graphs or model fine-tuning, ensuring that valuable engineering time is only needed for deeper structural changes, not minor behavior adjustments.

 ## Getting started